AndersDeath/diary2/000-current.md

 # 29 October - Sunday - Yerevan - 395 day of immigration

 Today I was working for almost half of the day on test task for one company whose name I don't remember.
 It was nice task that encouraged me to recall Angular a bit.
 I will definitely reuse this code for another task.
 After this activity we went for a walk.
 One place on Saryana street has very nice wine and we wanted to visit it for a very long time, so, we did it today.
+Just after it I got a cup of nice